-- Have a Statement of Student Eligibility form on file with the Student Financial Aid Services Office - Have attempted less than 45 semester credit hours (1st year award) - Enroll in at least six credit hours each semester - Registered with Selective Service or be exempt - Complete 67 percent of hours enrolled with a 2.0 GPA the first year you receive the grant - Complete 75 percent of hours enrolled with a 2.5 GPA for renewal award in all subsequent years - Not be concurrently receiving a Texas Grant - Not have completed an Associate Degree or higher - Not have attempted more than 75 total semester hours (including accepted transferred hours)
+- Have a Statement of Student Eligibility form on file with the Student Financial Aid Services Office - Have not attempted more than 45 semester credit hours (1st year award) - Enroll in at least six credit hours each semester - Registered with Selective Service or be exempt - Complete 67 percent of hours enrolled with a 2.0 GPA the first year you receive the grant - Complete 75 percent of hours enrolled with a 2.5 GPA for renewal award in all subsequent years - Not be concurrently receiving a Texas Grant - Not have completed an Associate Degree or higher - Not have attempted more than 75 total semester hours (including accepted transferred hours)

-Statement of Student Eligibility Have you ever been convicted of a felony or a Substances Act), or under the law of another j Safety Code?
-NO NO YES ( Must complete Seconda ry Review Section on back) SIGNATURE - Application can conta ain wet (physical) an d electronic (digital) si ignature(s).
-I hereby certify that the information I have proving may be required to reimburse the institution and Tarrant County College if the status of my eligible. d penalties may be impose Student Signature Printed TCC ID# Date Please note: We are unable to complete the review proc review.
-All documents are reviewed in the o ed.
-Please allow 7 - 10 business days to Each campus location, hours, mail may be found online at www.tcc
+' Statement of Student Eligibility Have you ever been convicted of a felony or an offense under Chapter 481, Health and Safety Code (Texas Controlled Substances Act), or under the law of another jurisdiction involving a controlled substance as defined by Chapter 481, Health and Safety Code?
+NO NO YES ( Must complete Seconda ary Review Section on back) SIGNATURE - Application can contain in wet (physical) an d electronic (digital) s ignature(s).
+I hereby certify that the information I have provided is true and correct.
+I understand that if I fail to provide accurate information, I may be required to reimburse the institution and penalties may be imposed.
+I understand that it is my responsibility to inform Tarrant County College if the status of my eligibility changes.
+Student Signature Printed TCC ID# Date Please note: We are unable to complete the review process until all requirements have been met and documentation received.
+Please allow 7 - 10 business days to review.
+All documents are reviewed in the order in which they are received For information on campus he ours, mailing address, or fax 1 number, please contact the Financia al Aid office.